Dan Cox: Involvement in the January 6 United States Capitol attack

 In November 2020, Cox said that he was part of a Republican legal team observing the count of mail-in ballots in Philadelphia during the 2020 United States presidential election.
-After Donald Trump lost the 2020 presidential election, Cox has repeatedly endorsed Trump's false claims of a "stolen" election and called for a "forensic audit" of the 2020 election results, later calling for an audit of the 2020 elections in Maryland.
+After Donald Trump lost the 2020 presidential election, Cox has repeatedly endorsed Trump's false claims of a stolen election and called for a "forensic audit" of the 2020 election results, later calling for an audit of the 2020 elections in Maryland.

-Cox helped arrange for buses to take constituents to the "Save America March" in Washington, D.C., on January 6, 2021; the rally preceded the violent attack on the U.S. Capitol, in which a mob of Trump supporters disrupted Congress's counting of the electoral votes in a failed attempt to keep Trump in power.
+Cox helped arrange for buses to take constituents to the "Save America March" in Washington, D.C., on January 6, 2021; the rally preceded the violent attack on the U.S. Capitol.
 During the rally, Cox sent a tweet attacking Vice President Mike Pence, writing "Pence is a traitor."
 After receiving backlash, Cox tweeted and retweeted false claims blaming antifa for the attack on the Capitol, and expressed his support for Enrique Tarrio, the leader of the Proud Boys, an extremist group with nationalist, neofascist and self-proclaimed Western-chauvinist views.
 Cox later said in June 2022 that his Twitter post was "his way of expressing his disappointment and not a personal attack on the vice president."
-After his win in the Republican gubernatorial primary, Cox has denied organizing buses for the rally.
+After his win in the Republican gubernatorial primary, Cox denied organizing buses for the rally.

 The Frederick County Democratic Central Committee began a letter-writing campaign calling for Cox to be expelled from the House of Delegates for his false claims.
 Two days later Cox issued a statement denouncing "all mob violence including those who broke into the U.S. Capitol."
 In the statement Cox said he had attended the rally, but was not involved in the storming of the Capitol.
-He did not retract his statement about Pence.
 Governor Larry Hogan and Steven Clark, the chairman of the Frederick County Republican Central Committee, denounced Cox's comments, and delegate Kathleen Dumais, the co-chair of the House Joint Committee on Legislative Ethics, said that the committee received some inquiries about Cox's tweets.

-In February 2022, representatives from Our Revolution and other progressive groups urged the Maryland State Board of Elections to consider blocking Cox from the ballot for his participation in the insurrection, citing Section 3 of the 14th Amendment to the United States Constitution.
+In February 2022, representatives from Our Revolution and other progressive groups urged the Maryland State Board of Elections to consider blocking Cox from the ballot for his participation in the Capitol attack, citing Section 3 of the 14th Amendment to the United States Constitution.
 In May 2022, a lawsuit was filed against Maryland Elections Administrator Linda Lamone, seeking to remove Cox from the 2022 Republican primary ballot for his presence during the Capitol attack.
 Anne Arundel County circuit court judge Mark W. Crooks dismissed the case on May 20, 2022.